tronross/lotide/README.md

 without takes a source array and an array of elements to remove, and returns a shallow copy of the array with the elements removed.

 ## Tests
 ##### Tests implemented via mocha and chai.
-If a function is not referred to below, it is tested via assertion code from this lotide library implementation.
+If a function is not referred to below, it is tested via custom assertion code from within this lotide library implementation.

 ### assertEqualTest
 Test code to compare (identical and different) strings, numbers, and booleans; additional test for type coercion.